-- Submit the "Application to Division Programs", which is available from the Nursing Department on the Jefferson campus and at the information desk at the Shelby Campus, by the deadline. - 2.
-Grade point average of 2.00 or above (4.00 scale) on all college credit attempted and on Jefferson State credit within the last 10 years.
+- 1. Submit the "Application to Nursing Program", which is available on-line, from the Nursing Department on the Jefferson campus and at the information desk at the Shelby Campus, by the deadline. - 2.
+Grade point average of 2.50 or above (4.00 scale) on all college credit attempted within the last 10 years.
 Applicants are required to have all previously attended colleges submit official transcripts to Enrollment Services by the application deadline.
 Eligible students may request implementation of the college Academic Bankruptcy policy or the Health Related Programs Academic Forfeit policy.
-Students should consult the pre-program advisor for more information regarding these policies. - Grade point average of 2.50 or above (4.00 scale) on courses completed from the Nursing Education Program requirements. - Obtain required scores on one of the following admission examinations: - A. Composite and individual subscores of 50 or above on the Pre-Admission Examination (PAX); - B. Composite and individual subscores of 20 or above on the ACT test.
+Students should consult an advisor for more information regarding these policies. - 3.
+Eligibility for the following courses